Student Handbook: Global Edition

 Students who alter their registrations in a manner inconsistent with the academic advice provided must recognize the potential for scheduling difficulties, delays caused by failing to take prerequisite courses in sequence, and other issues affecting their schedule, their academic progress, and their academic standing.

-(NYIT-UAE students should consult Section 11.6 of this Handbook to read additional information regarding Academic Advising and Tutoring)
+(NYIT-UAE students should consult the addendum to this Handbook to read additional information regarding Academic Advising and Tutoring)

 Academic Integrity Policy: Preamble